-PROPOSAL REVIEW AND SELECTION
+PART IIIPROPOSAL EVALUATIONSECTION APROPOSAL REVIEW AND SELECTION

-1. EVALUATION CRITERIA

-Each proposal shall be evaluated on the evaluation criteria, as shown in the Evaluation Criteria attachment (Exhibit A).

-2. PROPOSAL REVIEW

-An evaluation review committee will be appointed to evaluate the proposals received.
-For the purpose of scoring proposals, each committee member will evaluate each proposal in accordance with the criteria and point factors listed above.
-The evaluation committee may seek outside expertise, including but not limited to input from technical advisors, to assist in the evaluation process.
+- 1. EVALUATION CRITERIA Each proposal shall be evaluated on the evaluation criteria, as shown in the Evaluation Criteria attachment (Exhibit A). - 2.
+PROPOSAL REVIEW An evaluation review committee will be appointed to evaluate the proposals received.
+For the purpose of scoring proposals, each committee member will evaluate each proposal in accordance with the criteria and point factors listed in Exhibit A. The evaluation committee may seek outside expertise, including but not limited to input from technical advisors, to assist in the evaluation process.